ThingLabsIo/ThingLabsIo.github.io/pages/device/photon/setup-photon.md

 ---
-layout: page-fullwidth
+layout: page-photon
-title: "Preparing the Particle Photon"
+title: "Setting Up Your Particle Photon Firmware"
-subheadline: "Microsoft Azure IoT Lab 2"
+subheadline: "Particle Photon Thing 101 Labs #1"
-teaser: "In this lab you will claim your Photon and prepare it for use in the lab series."
+teaser: "In this lab you will install firmware onto your Particle Photon that will enable communication with the gateway application."
 show_meta: true
-comments: true
+comments: false
 header: no
 breadcrumb: true
-categories: [javascript, node.js, johnny-five, photon]
+categories: [photon, iot, maker, javascript, node.js, johnny-five]
-author: doug_seven
-permalink: "/setup-photon/"
+permalink: /device/photon/setup-photon/
 ---
 ### Table of Contents
 *  Auto generated table of contents
 {:toc}